Last Round Arthurs: Characters

 An English-Japanese girl who is the weakest King candidate.
 She is the student council president of Camelot International High School.
 She forces Sir Kay to wear skimpy outfits to earn money as an escort and to promote her student council presidency campaign as an idol.
 She sold her Excalibur for money to prevent Monstre corp. from buying the school but she later got it back after Rintarou broke in Monstre headquarters and stole back her sword.
 She is disowned by her family after an offscreen incident where she got mad at her dad and beat him up, chewed him out, and publicly humiliated him.
 It is later revealed in vol. 1 that she and Rintarou are childhood friends for a month in her hometown of Winchester, England during summer.
 It is also revealed that Luna wanted to be King out of a childhood promise with Rintarou where she would make him her vassal when she becomes King.
 According to vol. 4, Luna was approached by Rintarou as kids because she caught his attention and he found her cute.
+In the end, she took the 1st seat of the new version of Knights of the Round Table.